janhybs/ci-hpc/docs/jenkins-conf.md

 # Installing a Jenkins server
   1. Install Jenkins server on your server [manually](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Ubuntu) or use docker solution like [this](https://github.com/jenkinsci/docker) or [this](https://jenkins.io/doc/book/installing/#downloading-and-running-jenkins-in-docker)

+      Hopefully you should see something like this in your browser:

       ![jenkins-loading](imgs/jenkins-loading.png)

   2. Configure Jenkins installation.
 No need to install all the plugins, but make sure you have the following plugins installed: